davisford/daisycentral/README.md

 ```

 #### Install NPM
-*newbie-wonders*: If you run npm with the -g flag, it installs modules globally (i.e. at $NODE_MODULES), whereas if you leave the -g off, it installs in your local working directory.
-I'm not sure yet if I should really be installing these modules into git -- perhaps it is better to update the _package.json_ file with a list of dependencies?
+*newbie-ponders*: If you run npm with the `-g` flag, it installs modules globally (i.e. at `$NODE_MODULES`), whereas if you leave the `-g` off, it installs in your local working directory.
+I'm not sure yet if I should really be installing these modules into git -- perhaps it is better to update the `package.json` file with a list of dependencies?

 ```
 curl http://npmjs.org/install.sh | sh